I remember saying it to my mother either to express love or to butter her up if I wanted something!

 Pleeeeeeease let us know in the comments below what expressions kids use where you’re from to express great love and what they say to try to get what they want.

 Also, do you have an expression like, "I love you with a cherry on top"?

-This artilce was posted on Friday, June 7th, 2013 at 3:53 pm and is filed under Countries & Cultures, England, English, Games Around the World, I love you with a cherry on top, Languages, Questions, Readers Questions, USA, Word Games, Words & Phrases.
+This article was posted on Friday, June 7th, 2013 at 3:53 pm and is filed under Countries & Cultures, England, English, Games Around the World, I love you with a cherry on top, Languages, Questions, Readers Questions, USA, Word Games, Words & Phrases.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.